lreij/notes/z.md

 ## books

+The Nature of Technology: What It Is and How It Evolves

+Just Keep Buying: Proven Ways to Save Money and Build Your Wealth

 The Alchemy of Finance, Reading the Mind of the Market,  George Soros

 ACT Made Simple: An Easy-to-Read Primer on Acceptance and Commitment Therapy